 What Do U.S. Regulations Say About Auto Trading?

-In the U.S., automated trading is primarily regulated by the SEC and CFTC.
-The SEC mandates that any platform executing trades on behalf of others—like Global AutoTrading—must be registered as a broker-dealer.
+In the U.S., the SEC and CFTC primarily regulate automated trading.
+The SEC requires any platform that executes trades on behalf of others—such as Global AutoTrading—to register as a broker-dealer.

-The CFTC, which oversees futures and options markets, also monitors algorithmic trading to prevent systemic risk and manipulation.
-These agencies require:
+Meanwhile, the CFTC oversees futures and options markets and monitors algorithmic trading to reduce systemic risk and prevent manipulation.
+These agencies enforce:

-Most reputable platforms meet these standards.
-However, the bigger risk often lies with unregulated newsletters that lack transparency or promise unrealistic returns.
+Most reputable platforms follow these standards.
+However, the greater risk often comes from unregulated newsletters that lack transparency or promise unrealistic returns.

 To stay safe, beginners should always ask: